AdaptiveConsulting/RfqStateMachine/README.md

 Why?
 Simply because otherwise you will have to synchronise all accesses to the state machine (and other states in your encasulating class) with locks.
 If for instance you take a lock while firing an event, all the actions will run under that lock.
 Those actions will likely call on code external to this class and you now have risks of deadlock..

+### Race conditions

+Never forget that in an event driven system things can happen in an order you do not expect, and your state machine should be ready for that.

+Here is an example, which use a slightly different protocol for the RFQ:

+ - the user receives a valid quote Q1 from the server
+ - the server sends an invalid quote message (to invalidate the quote because the market has moved or for whatever reason)
+ - the user HIT the quote Q1 (executes) while the invalidation message is still in flight (ie. still travelling somewhere between the server and the client)
+ - the state machine transitions to the state 'Executing'
+ - the client receives the invalidate quote message/event but the state machine is in a state where you might not have expected to receive such event...

+Because there is a propagation delay between a client and a server, you will see behaviors in your systems that you did not thought about initially and that you have probably not covered in your unit tests.

+What to do about it?

+1. For each state go through the list of all possible events and ask yourself: could this one possibly happen in this state?
+If it does, how should it be handled?
+2. Log all transitions of the state machine and all events fired.
+This is priceless while investigating for such issues.
+3. Unit testing is not enough, you will need to test in a deployed environment.

+## Wrap up

+It takes a bit of time to get your head around state machines but once you get it those little things yield very nice clean code and it's also very simple to introduce new state and transitions if you follow the few guidelines we discussed here.

+There are a few other things I'd like to talk about with state machines (for instance visualising them while the system is running, code generation, etc) but we will cover that in a future blog post.

+I would also suggest to have a look to the work of Pieter Hintjens (ZeroMQ) on state machines and code generation, he has done some [very cool stuff in this area](https://github.com/zeromq/zproto)